jstransformers/inputformat-to-jstransformer/README.md

 ## API

 Returns the first package available to process the given input format.
-Will return `null` if no package is available to process the given input format.
+Will return `false` if no package is available to process the given input format.

 ```js
 var jstransformer = require('jstransformer')